Oncoplastic Breast Reconstruction

 Recovery and Results

 Depending on the extent of surgical correction you need, you may be able to go home a few hours after surgery or spend the night in the hospital before you return home for your recovery process.
 You will be given a prescription for pain medication to keep you comfortable during the early days of recovery and a surgical bra to provide proper support to the breasts as they heal.
 In addition, your surgical oncologist and Dr. Fisher will give you post-operative instructions to minimize swelling, increase comfort, and limit potential complications during the first week or two after surgery.

 Swelling typically takes two weeks or longer to subside before you can see the full results of your oncoplastic breast reconstruction.
 Your breasts should appear perkier and more youthful as they are positioned slightly higher on the chest wall.
 The shape will settle over weeks to months.
 You may also notice a smoother, natural, and youthful shape to the breasts.
 The results of your procedure should be long-lasting, even if you undergo radiation therapy after your surgery.

 Restoration of Health, Enhancement of Appearance

 Overcoming breast cancer is about more than restoring your health, although that is always the top priority for your medical team.
-Women that undergo reconstruction at the same time their cancer treatment tend to experience a higher level of self-confidence and emotional healing after breast cancer treatment.
+Women who undergo reconstruction at the same time as their cancer treatment tend to experience a higher level of self-confidence and emotional healing after breast cancer treatment.
 Dr. Fisher is a compassionate plastic surgeon who does not compromise on the quality of patient care or on the delivery of the best possible aesthetic results for all women she sees, especially breast cancer survivors.
-To find out if an oncoplastic breast reconstruction surgery might be the best choice for you, contact Dr. Fisher’s office today at 512-815-0123.